-MCAG No. Schedule 21
+M ICAG No Schedule 21

 (County/City/District)

-Local Government Risk Assumption For the Year Ended December 31, 20
+ocal Government Risk Assumption the Year Ended December 31, 20

 1. Self-Insurance Program Manager:

 2. Manager Phone:

-B. Manager Email:
+3. Manager Email:

-- 4. How do you insure property and liability risks, if at all? - (a) Formal or informal self-insurance program/activity for some or all perils/risks - (b) Belong to a public entity risk pool - (c) Purchase private insurance - (d) Retain risk internally without formal or informal self-insurance program/activity - 5.
-How do you provide health and welfare insurance (e.g., medical, dental, prescription drug, and/or vision benefits) to employees, if at all? - (a) Self-insure some or all benefits - (b) Belong to a public entity risk pool - (c) All benefits provided by health insurance company or HMO - (d) Not applicable no such benefits offered
+4. How do you insure property and liability risks, if at all? a.
+Formal self-insurance program for som b.
+Belong to a public entity risk pool c.
+Purchase private insurance d.
+Retain risk internally without a self-insurance ne or all perils/risks

+5. How do you provide health and welfare insurance (e.g., a.
+Self-insure some or all benefits b.
+Belong to a public entity risk pool c.
+All benefits provided by health insuran d.
+Not applicable - no such benefits offer nce company or HMO its) to employees, if at all?

-- 6. How do you insure unemployment compensation benefits, if any?
+6. How do you insure unemployment compensation benef a.
+Self-insured ("Reimbursable") b.
+Belong to a public entity risk pool lits, if any?

-- (a) Self-insured ("Reimbursable")

-- (b) Belong to a public entity risk pool

-- (c) Pay taxes to the Department of Employment Security ("Taxable")

-- (d) Not applicable no employees

-- 7. How do you insure workers compensation benefits, if any?
+- 7. How do you insure workers compensation benefits, if any? a.
+Self-insured ("Reimbursable")

-- (a) Self-insured ("Reimbursable")

-- (b) Belong to a public entity risk pool

-- (c) Pay premiums to the Department of Labor and Industries

-- (d) Not applicable no employees
+- b.
+Belong to a public entity risk pool - c.
+Pay premiums to the Department of Labor and Industries d.
+Not applicable no employees - 8.
+How do you participate in the Washington Paid Family & Medical Leave Program? - a.
+Self-insured ("Voluntary Plan") for one or both program benefits b.
+Pay premiums to the State's program for both benefits c.
+Pay taxes to the Department of Employment Security ("Taxable") d.
+Not applicable - no employees

+If the local government DID NOT answer (a) to any of the above questions, then there is no need to complete the rest of this schedule.

-If the answer to any of the above questions is (a), then answer the rest of the form in relation to the government's self-insured risks.
+If the local government answered (a) to any of the above questions, then answer the rest of the form in relation to the government's self-insured risks and copy the table below as needed.